 Quite a few reasons, read on…

-I don’t actually have a lot of money out here and although I’m earning a tiny income, I’m not exactly raking it in.
+I don’t actually have a lot of money out here, I’m not exactly raking it in.
 So when a traveller is on the road and concern starts over expenditure, one must prioritise and see what’s important to the individual, in order for their travel journey to be the best as possible.

 And so I have to ask myself; is drink an absolute necessary spend?
 Of course it’s not.
 Food and accommodation are the only compulsory expenditure right now and that’s all I need to have a great time.
 Also, there are recreational activities that I would like to take part in, such as extreme sports – way more of an importance than my drink fund.